The Worst Halloween Candy

 There's no hiding behind dipped chocolate here either.
-The only good part about these candy bars is since you're just going to throw them in the trash anyway, it's kind of satisfying and stress-relieving to smoosh them up inside their wrappers.
+The only good part about these candy bars is since you're just going to throw them in the trash anyway, it's kind of satisfying and stress-relieving to smoosh them up inside their wrappers first.

 Barf.
-PayDays are like the candy bar my Grandpa used to make inside his mouth when he'd pop a couple Werther's Chewy Caramels to dislodge the Planter's Peanuts stuck in his teeth from snack time the day before.
-They taste like a wad of old man spit should be next to the high fructose corn syrup on their list of ingredients too.
+PayDays are like the candy bar my Grandpa used to make inside his mouth when he'd pop in a couple Werther's Chewy Caramels to dislodge the Planter's Peanuts stuck in his teeth from snack time the day before.
+They taste like "wad of old man spit" should be next to the high fructose corn syrup on their list of ingredients too.